 Character and Style of Clos de Sarpe

-The wines of Clos de Sarpe are a backward, tannic, mineral driven throwback to the ancient days of Bordeaux wine making.
-The character of this Bordeaux wine is intense minerality, strong tannins and serious levels of concentration and ripe fruit, with old vine intensity.
+The wines of Clos de Sarpe are a backward, tannic, mineral-driven throwback to the ancient days of Bordeaux winemaking.
+The character of this Bordeaux wine is intense minerality, strong tannins, and serious levels of concentration and ripe fruit, with an old-vine intensity.
 It is a unique style of Saint Emilion wine that requires serious aging to soften and develop its aromatic complexities.

 When to Drink Clos de Sarpe, Anticipated Maturity, Decanting Time

 Clos de Sarpe is a very long-lived wine.
 On average, 15-20 years of age in the cellar is what the wine needs before starting to show its best.
 Of course, that can vary slightly, depending on the vintage.
 Clos de Sarpe is best enjoyed in the first 15-35 years of life.

 Young vintages can be decanted for about 2-4 hours.
 This allows the wine to soften and open its perfume.
 Older vintages might need very little decanting, just enough to remove the sediment.